-The Company re-staked its interest in the North Lone Mountain property, consisting of 56 claims, and on March 1, 2015, entered into an option agreement with Nevada Zinc whereby Nevada Zinc has the right to acquire a 50% interest in the property by incurring US\$150,000 in exploration expenditures over a period of two years.
+The property consists of 56 claims.
+Pursuant to an option agreement with Nevada Zinc, Nevada Zinc has the right to acquire a 50% interest in the property by incurring US\$150,000 in exploration expenditures over a period of two years.